-AMOEBA: Gold medal winner at SIVAL, Amoéba displays its ambitions for its biocontrol solution
+Amoeba: Gold medal winner at SIVAL, Amoéba displays its ambitions for its biocontrol solution

 Disclaimer

 This press release contains certain forward-looking statements concerning Amoéba which are based on its own assumptions and estimates and on information that is currently available to us.
-However, Amoéba gives no assurance that the estimates contained in such forward-looking statements will be verified, with these estimates subject to numerous risks, including the risks set forth in Amoéba's universal registration document filed with the French Financial Markets Authority (Autorité des Marchés Financiers) on April 17, 2025 under number D.25-0281 and available on the Amoéba website (www.amoeba-nature.com).
-The forward-looking statements contained in this press release are also subject to risks not yet known to Amoéba or not currently considered material by Amoéba .
+However, Amoéba gives no assurance that the estimates contained in such forward-looking statements will be verified, with these estimates subject to numerous risks, including the risks set forth in Amoéba's universal registration document filed with the French Financial Markets Authority).
+The forward-looking statements contained in this press release are also subject to risks not yet known to Amoéba or not currently considered material by Amoéba.
 The occurrence of all or part of such risks could cause Amoéba's actual results, financial conditions, performance, or achievements to be materially different from such forward-looking statements.